Emergent Carroll symmetry at phase separation in one-dimensional lattice systems: Carroll scalar field theory

-Considering the massless case, we see the naive $ m\rightarrow 0$ limit leads to divergent results.
-Appropriately regulating the divergent piece using a small $m$ expansion we get
+We see the naive $ m\rightarrow 0$ limit leads to divergent results.
+Appropriately regulating, we get

-These distinctive spatial delta-functions in \eqref{car-del}, \eqref{deltam0} also appear in higher point scalar correlators and also in correlations of other (Electric) Carroll theories, reflecting their ultralocal nature.
-The explicit computation for the scalar theory matches with \eqref{deltabranch} found from the symmetry arguments since $\Delta = (d-1)/2$.
+The spatial delta-functions in \eqref{car-del}, \eqref{deltam0} also appear in higher point scalar correlators and in correlations of other (Electric) Carroll theories, reflecting their ultralocal nature.
+The explicit computation for the scalar theory matches with \eqref{deltabranch} found from symmetry arguments since $\Delta = (d-1)/2$.
+For some more details of two-point correlation functions, we point the reader to the Supplementary Material \cite{Suppl}.